dlfkid/SoundWaveViewDemo/README.md

 	This is a demo that show you an example for creating an dynamic soundwave view with your devcie's recorded vocie as data source.

-	I used masonry to implement the view, in your case, you can suit your self.
+	I used masonry to implement the view, in your case, you can suit yourself.

 中文介绍：